The City of Khelgar

 Norse Culture - The most apparent concept borrowed from Norse culture is the important of heroic deeds and the sagas.
 Some of the ideas found in Faenor Law were also inspired by Norse Culture.
 The indomitable spirit often associated with the Vikings mirrors the one shown by the Faenor in embracing some of the most inhospitable areas of both Larandor and Aarandor.

-The Council of Five is responsible for creating the laws and their adjudication.
-Outsiders caught in Faenor
+The Conclave of the Five is responsible for creating the laws and their adjudication.
+Outsiders caught in

 outsiders to break the law are judged even more harshly.
 Trials require at least three Houses to be